microsoft/ODBC-Specification/ODBC 4.0.md

 To pass an array-valued parameter at execute time, the application:

-1. Application SQLBindCol (or equivalent SQLDescField/SQLDescRec), specifying the following:
+1. Application binds the parameter, specifying the following:
   - ValueType is `SQL_C_DEFAULT` (sets `SQL_DESC_TYPE`/`SQL_DESC_CONCISE_TYPE` in APD)
   - ParameterType is `SQL_ARRAY` or `SQL_MULTISET` (sets `SQL_DESC_TYPE`/`SQL_DESC_CONCISE_TYPE` in IPD)
      - Sets the `SQL_DESC_SUBTYPE` of the IPD to the type of the array or multiset, if known